HannesLundh/Python-101/README.md

 ## Prerequisites

-- Basic programming knowledge (C#, Java, etc.)
-- Python 3.10+ installed
+- Python 3.10+ installed through the company portal, install the Pre-Approved catalogue, search for Python and install one of the versions
 - (Recommended) VS Code with:
   - Python extension
   - Azure Functions extension